XxmartxX10/Bliecik/README.md

 - Online booking payment.
 - Viewing ticket bookings history.
 - Selection of seats in the cinema hall
+- Employees management
+- Reports
+- Customer management

+###  :accessibility: Employee management
-- Employees management: This feature allows you to manage employees information and assign them different roles and permission in the system.
+This feature allows you to manage employees information and assign them different roles and permission in the system. on in the system.
+The assigned position or task will be visible to all employees This option will allow you to precisely distribute tasks among everyone.
-- Reports: allows you to generate and view detailed reports on ticket sales, concessions, and employee performance.
-- Customer management: Allows you to keep track of customer information including their purchase history and contact information.

 # 🥇 Getting Started
 1. Clone the repository: git clone https://github.com/Felix-1871/php-app